deterministic-arts/deterministic-arts.wbtree/README.md

    Answers the size (i.e., number of key/value pairs it contains) of the search tree whose root is _node_.

+ - Function `wbtree:tree` `&rest` _initial-entries_ &rarr; _tree_

+   Constructs and returns an instance of `wbtree:tree`.
+If _initial-entries_ is empty, the returned object will be empty.
+Otherwise, it must be a property-list of _key_/_value_ pairs, and the resulting search tree instance will contain exactly those pairs as its entries.

+ - Function `wbtree:treep` _object_ &rarr; _boolean_

+   Answers true, if _object_ is an instance of class `wbtree:tree` and false otherwise.

  - Function `wbtree:union` _object1_ _object2_ `&key` _combiner_ &rarr; _new-object_

    Answers a search tree of the same variety as _object1_ and _object2_, whose